BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

 }
 ```
 You can even filter the returned facet index.
-Imagine that you want only the facet "facing" the coordinates (x, y, z), it is to say the facet what the dot product normal * facetPosition_to_(x, y, z) is positive.
+Imagine that you want only the facet "facing" the coordinates (x, y, z), it is to say the facet of which the dot product normal * facetPosition_to_(x, y, z) is positive.
 So just set the fifth parameter `checkFace` to `true` (default `false`) and the sixth parameter `facing?` to `true` (default `true`).
 ```javascript
 var projected = BABYLON.Vector3.Zero();